If you have illegal fireworks at your home, there is an opportunity for you to get rid of them without getting cited:

-- Additional details: The event is only open to private individuals, not commercial parties.
+- Details: The event is only open to private individuals, not commercial parties.
 Do NOT take fireworks to a police or fire station.

 Fireworks are a traditional way to celebrate some holidays, but they can be noisy and an extreme fire hazard.
 Please be mindful of people in your neighborhood who may be sensitive to loud noises, due to PTSD or other conditions.
 Especially combat veterans, who deserve our every comfort after their service, can be impacted by the sounds and sights of illegal fireworks.
 Also many pets are lost each year due to reactions to fireworks.

 Fireworks go on sale June 23 and can be sold through July 6.
 Consumer fireworks discharges within the Eugene city limits are restricted to July 3 and 4, and December 31 and January 1.
-Public (commercial displays are allowed July 3-5).
+Public commercial displays are allowed July 3-5.
 Eugene Police will be staffing additional officers for the July 4 holiday, including officers detached for patrolling areas with high density of fireworks-related complaint calls and or visible displays of fireworks.
 Fire crews will patrol neighborhoods in their response areas on July 4, to note and report illegal fireworks activity.
-EPD crime prevention specialists will make contact at locations of reported illegal use from last year.
-They will further canvas in areas where an exact address was not known or provided.

 Legal fireworks in Oregon can be sold from June 23 through July 6 of each year.
 These include fountains, spinners and wheels available at retail fireworks outlets.
 Additionally, legal fireworks produce only smoke, sparks or fire but DO NOT explode, eject balls of fire, fly into the air more than 12 inches or travel more than six feet on the ground.
 When both legal and illegal fireworks are improperly handled, injuries and fire damage occur.

-Illegal fireworks include but are not limited to, fire crackers, bottle rockets and roman candles, fly into the air, explode and behave in an uncontrolled and unpredictable manner.
+Illegal fireworks include but are not limited to fire crackers, bottle rockets and roman candles that fly into the air, explode and behave in an uncontrolled and unpredictable manner.
 Illegal fireworks are extremely dangerous and create extreme fire danger.
 Possession of illegal fireworks is a class B misdemeanor with a maximum penalty of $2,500 and six months in jail.